darwingp/darwin/README.md

 "gene" -> A hash map containing a key :instruction which denotes the value of the gene
           and other keys representing epigenetic markers.
 Some epigenetic markers include:
   - `:silent` -> if set to true, the gene is not expressed.
-  - `:open`  -> the number of open parens to insert after the gene
   - `:close` -> the number of close parens to insert after the gene
   - `:no-op` -> No-ops the gene.
 The gene still affects genome translation.
+  - `:arity` -> The arity of a push instruction.
+Affects parenthesization.

 "individual" -> A hashmap containing the following keys:
   {